 Terpenes are naturally found in many cannabis-derived products.
 However, they can also be infused into various other products to enhance their potential benefits.
 Below, we'll discuss some of the primary ways terpenes can increase variety in cannabis products today.

 Terpenes are an important part of the cannabis market primarily because they're responsible for creating the distinctive aromas and flavors associated with popular cannabis strains.
 They also play a crucial role in determining the effects that a particular strain will have.
 This is why cannabis connoisseurs seek out individual strains specifically for their terpene profiles.
+Different strains have different tastes and it is important to find the best tasting weed strains.

 It's well understood that potency and terpene content can vary greatly from strain to strain.
 Discerning cannabis consumers are familiar with how different cannabinoids and terpenes interact.
 Therefore, a thorough understanding of these compounds is essential when creating products.
 Especially, those that need to meet a wide range of consumer needs.